swina/nuxpresso-docs/src/guide/deploy.md

 nuxpresso Strapi CMS template is configured to work with local assets and service (upload and email).
 Thus means that for some providers, like Heroku free plan, the assets will be deleted when application is restarted (dynos)

-I suggest to read my [Workflow](/guide/workflow.html) guide in order to decide your own workflow that fits with your needs.
+I suggest to read my [Workflow](/guide/workflow.html) guide in order to understand better NUXPRESSO workflow.